agraef/midizap/README.md

 (The corresponding "bidirectional" translations, which are indicated with the `=` and `~` suffixes, are rarely used with keyboard and mouse translations.
 Same goes for the special `SHIFT` token.
 Thus we'll discuss these in later sections, see *MIDI Translations* and *Shift State* below.)

 In data mode, input messages can also have a *step size* associated with them, which enables you to scale down changes in the parameter value.
 The default step size is 1 (no scaling).
 To change it, the desired step size is written in brackets immediately after the message token to be translated, but before the increment suffix.
+A step size *k* indicates that the translation is executed whenever the input value has changed by *k* units.
 For instance, to slow down the cursor movement in the example above by a factor of 4:

 ~~~
 CC7[4]- XK_Left